 American Airlines elite status and memberships

 Like other frequent flyer programs, the American AAdvantage program offers several elite status tiers with increasing benefits for frequent flyers.
-You can reach each tier of status by meeting an Elite Qualifying Dollars (EQDs) requirement and an Elite Qualifying Miles (EQMs) or Elite Qualifying Segments (EQSs) requirement.
+As of 2021, you can reach each tier of status by meeting an Elite Qualifying Dollars (EQDs) requirement and an Elite Qualifying Miles (EQMs) or Elite Qualifying Segments (EQSs) requirement.
+But starting in 2022, AAdvantage is replacing EQDs, EQMs and EQSs with a single currency called Loyalty Points.
+Under the new system, each qualifying AAdvantage mile earns one Loyalty Point.
+Qualifying miles are limited to base miles earned and don’t include welcome bonuses or extra miles from promotions or bonus categories.

 The following table shows the requirements you’ll have to meet to earn elite status with American Airlines in 2021: